goldbergyoni/nodebestpractices/README.md

 ## ![✔] 1.4 Use environment aware, secure and hierarchical config

-**TL;DR:** A perfect and flawless configuration setup should ensure (a) keys can be read from file AND from environment variable (b) secrets are kept outside committed code (c) config is hierarchical for easier findability.
-There are a few packages that can help tick most of those boxes like [rc](https://www.npmjs.com/package/rc), [nconf](https://www.npmjs.com/package/nconf), [config](https://www.npmjs.com/package/config), and [convict](https://www.npmjs.com/package/convict).
+**TL;DR:** A flawless configuration setup should ensure (a) keys can be read from file AND from environment variable (b) secrets are kept outside committed code (c) config is hierarchical for easier findability (d) typing support (e) validation for failing fast (f) Specify default for each key.
+There are a few packages that can help tick most of those boxes like [convict](https://www.npmjs.com/package/convict), [env-var](env-var), [zod](https://github.com/colinhacks/zod), and others

-**Otherwise:** Failing to satisfy any of the config requirements will simply bog down the development or DevOps team.
-Probably both
+**Otherwise:** Consider a mandatory environment variable that wasn't provided.
+The app starts successfully and serve requests, some information is already persisted to DB.
+Then, it's realized that without this mandatory key the request can't complete, leaving the app in a dirty state

 🔗 [**Read More: configuration best practices**](./sections/projectstructre/configguide.md)